NFL Free Agents 2019: Latest Rumors and Predictions for Market's Top Names

 NFL Free Agents 2019: Latest Rumors and Predictions for Market's Top NamesMarch 9, 2019

-The NFL free-agent sweepstakes officially begins Wednesday at 4 p.m.
-ET, because that is the moment designated as the start of the 2019-20 league year.
+The NFL free-agent sweepstakes officially begin Wednesday at 4 p.m.
+ET with the start of the 2019-20 league year.

-There have been a lot of discussion about players including running back Le'Veon Bell, Nick Foles, Earl Thomas, Landon Collins, and Trey Flowers, and in this piece we look at the landscape regarding several of the top free agents and make predictions where they are likely to land.
+There has been a lot of discussion about Le'Veon Bell, Nick Foles, Earl Thomas, Landon Collins and Trey Flowers, and ahead is a look at the landscape regarding several of the top free agents and predictions for where they are likely to land.

 RB Le'Veon Bell, Pittsburgh Steelers

-Bell sat out the 2018 season after he failed to come to terms with the Steelers and decided to sit out the full season.
+Bell sat out the 2018 season after he failed to come to terms with the Steelers over a new deal.

-Bell is one of the most talented running backs in the NFL, with excellent skills as a runner and a receiver.
-His ability to bide his time in the backfield, wait for a hole to open up, and then blast through for a big play.
+The 27-year-old is one of the most talented running backs in the NFL, with excellent skills as a runner and a receiver.
+His ability to bide his time in the backfield, wait for a hole to open up and then blast through for a big play.

 He is also an excellent receiver, with dependable hands and the moves to get away from the tackler.

 Bell ran for 1,291 yards and nine touchdowns and caught 85 passes for 655 yards in the 2017 season.